privacyint/website-guides/guide-steps/pi-hole.md

 It also includes a web interface which you can access to manage your Pi-hole instance.
-If you're comfortable with command line usage, you can skip the web interface installation.
-Otherwise, we suggest you install it (Fig. 5), as well as the corresponding web server (Fig. 6).
+If you're comfortable with command line usage, you can skip the web interface (and server) installation.
+Otherwise, we suggest you install it (Fig.
+5), as well as the corresponding web server (Fig. 6).

 ![Fig. 5: Install web interface](../images/Pihole/webinterface.png?raw=true)

 ![Fig. 6: Install web server](../images/Pihole/webserver.png?raw=true)

-You can choose to log the queries performed on your Pi-hole (Fig. 7), and set a privacy level dictating which kind of logs are stored (Fig. 8).
+You can choose to log the queries answered by your Pi-hole (Fig. 7), and set a privacy level dictating which kind of logs are stored (Fig. 8).
 If you're sharing your Pi-hole instance with other people, beware that logs may leak private information (that will be visible to you), so choose your privacy levels